LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Removing a restriction
 Just as restrictions can be added to columns, they can also be removed.
-Removing a restriction FROM an existing table
+Removing a restriction from an existing table
-To remove a restriction FROM an existing table in SQLite, we need to follow a procedure similar to adding a restriction.
+To remove a restriction from an existing table in SQLite, we need to follow a procedure similar to adding a restriction.
 Create a new table without the restriction.
-Copy the data FROM the original table to the new table.
+Copy the data from the original table to the new table.
 Delete the original table.
 Rename the new table to the original table name.